MXD-K1/py-stardew_valley/README.md

 ## Problems
 1. For unknown reason some the _sprites_ might not appear in the screen.
 As a temporary solution I sorted the *sprite groups*.
-2. When corn grows, its position change a little bit down.
-3. When raining, the rain falls down into the house.
-4. If long time was spent in the game without sleeping, the display gets weird.
+2. If long time was spent in the game without sleeping, the display gets weird.

 ## Resources
 - **YouTube Tutorial**: [Creating a Stardew Valley-inspired game in Python](https://www.youtube.com/watch?v=T4IX36sP_0c)